Skip to main content

 A 14.4-mile circuit course will take riders down the Benjamin Franklin Parkway through Lemon Hill and up the “Manayunk Wall,” a grueling hill featuring a 17% grade.
 Ouch.
 Catch us rooting from the sidelines.

-Where: Begins at Logan Square, Philadelphia, PA
+Where: Begins at Logan Square, 200 N. 19th Street, Philadelphia, PA

 read more